 JFL learner and rater judgments

-Figure 1 shows the results of JFL learners’ self-descriptions against the judgment of the raters.
+Figure 1 shows the results of the JFL learners’ self-descriptions against the judgment of the raters.
 S stands for “student,” and the numbers correspond to the student number in Table 2.
 The solid lines indicate the JFL learners’ self-description and the dotted lines indicate the rating of the Japanese evaluators.
-Although most JFL learners’ selfdescriptions differed from the rater’s evaluation results, one learner’s (S3) selfdescription was very close.
+Although most JFL learners’ self-descriptions differed from the rater’s evaluation results, one learner’s self-description was close (S3).

+Figure 1 near here.

 JFL learners’ intentions and evaluation factors

-Based on the Japanese students’ rating data, which we collected during a follow-up interview, we examined the factors behind their judgments.
+Based on the Japanese students’ rating data, collected during a follow-up interview, we examined the factors behind their judgments.
 Figure 2 illustrates the results.
-Each JFL learner’s self-description was examined based on whether the raters’ decisions were made on verbal or non-verbal communication factors.
-For example, if the raters’ evaluations were based on a story content, we categorized it as a verbal factor, but when the evaluations were based on paralinguistic aspects such as gestures or learner’s appearance, we categorized these as non-verbal factors.
+Each JFL learner’s self-description was examined based on whether the raters’ decisions were based on verbal or non-verbal communication factors.
+For example, if the raters’ evaluations were based on story content, we categorized it as a verbal factor, and if the evaluations were based on paralinguistic aspects such as gestures or learner’s appearance, we categorized these as non-verbal factors.
 As shown in Figure 2, most judgments were motivated by non-verbal factors.

+Figure 2 near here.

-The majority of comments we received from the raters had to do with paralinguistic factors, tone and volume of voice, and speed of speech, covered under ‘the way they talk’ (39%).
-At the interview we confirmed the specific rating for ‘the way they talk.’
-In this instance ‘speaking slowly’ resulted in the rating of ‘calm,’ whereas ‘speaking energetically’ led to the rating of an ‘energetic person.’
-The raters also rated JFL learners’ facial expressions (9%) and gestures (7%).
-For example, smiling was taken to be a sign of a ‘friendly person,’ and bowing at the beginning or end of the selfintroduction resulted in a rating of ‘respectful person.’
-The rater’s decisions were made by mostly non-verbal factors as the previous researchers indicated.
+Most raters’ comments concerned paralinguistic factors—tone and volume of voice, and speed of speech—covered under “the way they talk” (39%).
+At the interview, we confirmed the specific rating for “the way they talk.”
+In this instance “speaking slowly” was equated with “calm,” whereas “speaking energetically” was rated as “energetic.”
+The JFL learners’ facial expressions (9%) and gestures (7%) were also rated.
+For example, smiling was regarded as a sign of a “friendly person,” and bowing at the beginning or end of the self-introduction was rated as a “respectful person.”
+The rater’s decisions were mostly based on non-verbal factors, which supports previous research.

+Differences in self-description and rater’s judgments

 In the next section, we focus on two cases in which learner’s self-description and raters’ judgments differed the most (S1) and the least (S3).

 Conclusion

-In this study, we investigated JFL learners’ self-introductions, along with what they were attempting to convey, to shed light on how learners introduce themselves, and what kind of skills the speakers need to effectively communicate these points to the addressee.
-The results support findings of previous studies, showing that non-verbal factors play an important role in L2 learners’ utterances.
-However, our results also indicated that the learners’ self-description and raters’ judgments were closest when judgments were based on verbal aspects.
-For language learners, self-introductions often constitute the first steps and may seem easy for non-novice learners, but it might be worth devoting more attention and practice to what it is one truly wants to convey.
-We believe a syllabus that focuses more on the individual (Kobayashi, 2005, 2016; Sato et al., 2015) provides one of the most effective ways for language learners to achieve this goal.
-Although the current study suggests that learners need both non-verbal and verbal skills to effectively communicate, the data set was rather small, and we need to continue collecting data and conducting research in this area.
+In this study, we investigated the online self-introductions of JFL learners, along with their communication intentions, to shed light on how learners introduce themselves, and what skills they need to effectively communicate with the addressees.
+The results support the findings of previous studies that non-verbal factors are important in L2 learners’ utterances.
+However, they also indicated that the learners’ self-descriptions and raters’ judgments aligned when they were based on verbal aspects.
+For language learners, self-introductions often constitute the first steps and more attention should be devoted to helping learners to convey their intentions.
+We believe a syllabus that focuses more on the individual (Kobayashi, 2005, 2016; Sato et al., 2015) is effective in assisting learners to achieve this goal.
+This study concludes that learners need both non-verbal and verbal skills to effectively communicate, and further research is needed in this area.

+Acknowledgements

+Declaration of Conflicting Interests

+Funding

+References